 What Americans and South Koreans left behind in North Korea was a large quantity of armoured and unarmoured vehicles …

 Crashed choppers …

-And a big smile on the faces of the US captives since they were well fed, warmed clothed, and kindly treated by the PVA.
+And a big smile on the faces of the US captives since they were well fed, warmly clothed, and kindly treated by the PVA.

-After a group of US soldiers from the 25th Regiment surrendered to Chinese troops, they happily gather together for a photo opportunity.
+After a group of US soldiers from the 25th Regiment surrendered to Chinese troops, they happily gathered together for a photo opportunity.